seanfreaney/geo-quiz/README.md

 - When the user hits 'start';
   - an object is randomly selected from the countries array,
   - the 'name' of the object is displayed,
-  - the 'population' value of the object is increased and reduced by 10% and all three values are displayed.
-These values are displayed randomly across three elements to ensure the user can't simply select the same button for correct population each time, and
+  - the 'population' value of the object is increased and reduced by 10% and all three values are displayed (these values are displayed randomly across three elements to ensure the user can't simply select the same button for correct population each time), and
-  - the user's cursor is brought to the input field for 'Capital City'.
+  - the user's focus is brought to the input field for 'Capital City'.
 ![Screen when game has been run, data displayed](assets/images/post-start-data-displayed.png)

 - The user then enters answers in the input fields for 'Capital City' and 'Language' and clicks one of the population values.